vsg-dev/vsgTutorial/index.md

 layout: home
 ---

-**CURRENTLY IN DEVELOPMENT : Early stage of development so expect missing sections and rough and ready state.**
+**CURRENTLY IN DEVELOPMENT : expect missing sections and rough and ready state.**

 The goal of this tutorial is to teach developers how to use the [VulkanSceneGraph](https://github.com/vsg-dev/VulkanSceneGraph) effectively in their graphics and compute applications.
 The tutorial assumes developers have prior knowledge of using CMake and C++ to build and write applications.
 Knowledge of scene graphs, real-time graphics and Vulkan are not assumed, though teaching real-time graphics and Vulkan at depth is beyond the scope of this tutorial, links to 3rd party resources for further learnning will be provided.